Manila, Philippines

 The average industrial firm in Manila is small and Filipino owned, and most produce handmade goods such as furniture and embroidered textiles.
 Large firms tend to be owned by American, European, and Asian investors who were attracted to Manila by its status as a trade hub.
 Manila exports electronics, processed foods, mineral ores, textiles and clothing, plywood and veneer, and a rope-making material called abacá.

 Unemployment, underemployment, and poverty are very serious concerns in Manila.
-In 2022 the Philippine Statistics Authority reported that the National Capital Region's unemployment rate was 7.2 percent, compared to a rate of 3.1 percent for the Philippines overall.
-The problem of unemployment is exacerbated by a continuous migration of Filipinos to Manila looking for manufacturing jobs.
-The unemployment rate corresponds to the high number of households living in poverty.
+In 2022, the Philippine Statistics Authority reported that the unemployment rate in the National Capital Region (NCR) was 7.2 percent, compared to 3.1 percent nationwide.
+Unemployment is further exacerbated by the constant migration of Filipinos to Manila in search of manufacturing jobs.
+The high unemployment rate is closely linked to the significant number of households living in poverty in the region.

 Landmarks